brunojppb/turbo-cache-server/README.md

 > identify the Remote Cache feature is enabled and can use it across your
 > CI pipelines.
 You can [read more about this here](https://turbo.build/repo/docs/ci#setup) on the Turborepo official docs.

-Make sure you have an S3-compatible storage available.
+Make sure that you have an S3-compatible storage available.
 We currently tested with:

 - [Amazon S3](https://aws.amazon.com/s3/)
 - [Cloudflare R2](https://www.cloudflare.com/en-gb/developer-platform/r2/)